Catch as Catch Can (1937 film)

-Catch as Catch Can (also known as Atlantic Episode and Crooked Passage) is a 1937 British crime film directed by Roy Kellino and starring James Mason, Viki Dobson, Eddie Pola and Margaret Rutherford.
+Catch as Catch Can (also known as Atlantic Episode and Crooked Passage) is a 1937 British crime film directed by Roy Kellino and starring James Mason, Vicky Dobson, Eddie Pola and Margaret Rutherford.
+It was written by Richard Llewellyn and produced as a quota quickie by Fox-British Pictures.
 On board a luxury liner, young Barbara Standish attempts to smuggle stolen jewels from France to America.